abdullahalzubaer/Multilevel-Modelling/README.md

 2 level Multilevel model on synthetic data, along with testing the models’ assumption and  ANOVA test on the models.
 ---

+Part of this project is available in this repository where we worked with synthetic data.
+Due to legal binding rest of it are excluded.

+---

-Included:
+### Included:

 1. Code to fit two level MLM on the synthetic data
 2. Synthetic data
+3. Part of the report

 ---
-Team Members:
+###  Team Members:

-Adel Memariani
+* Adel Memariani

-Abdullah Al Zubaer
+* Abdullah Al Zubaer

-Karthik Kadajji
+* Karthik Kadajji

-Report
 ---

+### Report

-Note: Part of the report is not uploaded due to legal issues.
+Note: Part of the report is not uploaded due to legal binding.

-Contribution regarding the part of the report uplaoded w.r.t "Two level MLM for Synthetic data"
+Contribution regarding part of the report uplaoded that is in this repository w.r.t "Two level MLM for Synthetic data"
 | Task      | Adel Memariani | Abdullah Al Zubaer      | Karthik Kadajji |
 | ----------- | ----------- | ----------- | ----------- |
 | Implementation      | No       | Yes      | Yes       |